-In addition to meeting the requirements for all care providers.
-PCPs must:
+In addition to meeting the requirements for all care providers, PCPs must:

-- Offer office visits on a timely basis, according to the standards outlined in the Timeliness Standards for Appointment Scheduling section of this guide - · Conduct a baseline examination during the UnitedHealthcare Community Plan member's first appointment

-- Treat UnitedHealthcare Community Plan members' general health care needs.
-Use nationally recognized clinical practice guidelines. - Refer services requiring prior authorization to Provider Services, UnitedHealthcare Community Plan Clinical, or Pharmacy Department as appropriate - Admit UnitedHealthcare Community Plan members to the hospital when necessary.
-Coordinate their medical care while they are hospitalized. - Respect members' advance directives.
-Document in a prominent place in the medical record whether or not a member has an advance directive form. - Provide covered benefits consistently with professionally recognized standards of health care and in accordance with UnitedHealthcare Community Plan standards.
+- · Offer office visits on a timely basis, according to the standards outlined in the Timeliness Standards for Appointment Scheduling section of this guide - · Conduct a baseline examination during the UnitedHealthcare Community Plan member's first appointment - Treat UnitedHealthcare Community Plan members' general health care needs.
+Use nationally recognized clinical practice guidelines - Refer services requiring prior authorization to Provider Services, UnitedHealthcare Community Plan Clinical, or Pharmacy Department as appropriate - Admit UnitedHealthcare Community Plan members to the hospital when necessary.
+Coordinate their medical care while they are hospitalized - · Respect members' advance directives.
+Document in a prominent place in the medical record whether a member has an advance directive form. - · Provide covered benefits consistently with professionally recognized standards of health care and in accordance with UnitedHealthcare Community Plan standards.
 Document procedures for monitoring members' missed appointments as well as outreach attempts to reschedule missed appointments. - Transfer medical records upon request.
 Provide copies of medical records to members upon request at no charge - Allow timely access to UnitedHealthcare Community Plan member medical records per contract requirements.
 Purposes include medical record keeping audits, HEDIS® or other quality measure reporting, and quality of care investigations.
-Such access does not violate HIPAA - Maintain a clean and structurally sound office that meets applicable Occupational Safety and Health Administration (OSHA) and Americans with Disabilities (ADA) standards - Complying with the FL Medicaid - Access and Availability standards for scheduling emergency, urgent care and routine visits Appointment Standards are covered in Chapter 2 of this manual
+Such access does not violate HIPAA. - Inform UnitedHealthcare Community Plan when your patient panel has reached 85% capacity and when you want it open or closed - Maintain a clean and structurally sound office that meets applicable Occupational Safety and Health Administration (OSHA) and Americans with Disabilities (ADA) standards - Comply with the MO DHSS Access and Availability standards for scheduling appointments